An elegant city with an excellent quality of life

 In 2014 Geneva, because of its features and high quality of life, was assigned a prestigious award that classified it as ‘the principal and best travel destination in the world’.

-The headquarters of the United Nations and the Red Cross
+The headquarters of the United Nations and the Red Cross in Geneva

 Since 1919, after the end of World War I, the city has been home to the headquarters of the United Nations.
 But Geneva is also the international headquarters of the Red Cross, CERN and the European Council for Nuclear Research.